PatrickBrayPersonal/pragmatic-programming-for-ds/Expert Series Presentation.md

 ## Conclusion
 Invest in your coding skills because it will pay off big time.

+>Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. - Kernhigan's Law

 ---
 ### Tools Referenced
+*All python, all open source*
 - [MLFlow](https://mlflow.org/docs/latest/index.html) - Log experiments, version, and serve models
+- Hydra - Config and experiment management
 - [VSCode Debugger](https://code.visualstudio.com/docs/editor/debugging)
 - [VSCode Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer)
 - [Sphinx](https://www.sphinx-doc.org/en/master/)